blackberry/WebWorks-Community-APIs/BB10-Cordova/community.messageplugin/README.md

 Message Plugin For Blackberry 10
 ===============================================

 Plugin for retrieving a message body knowing account ID and message ID.
-These information komes to the application with the invocation data (when you use SHARE from the hub, for example).
+These information komes to the application with the invocation data.

-Example : getting a list of friends (relative to the access token) that use the app
+Example : getting a body of the email message, action invoked by SHARE from the hub.

 ```javascript
 var json = base64.decode(invokedInfo.data);
                 if (community && community.messageplugin) {